CYRIAQU3/Mini-REST/README.md

 ```

 ### 2 - Setup your database model (models.json)
-When a "table" URL parameter is called : the script retreive the table (in the database) to be called and the rows to display.
+When a "table" URL parameter is called : the script retrieves the table (in the database) to be called and the rows to display.

-You probably don't want to display the hashed password of an user for example, that's why i advise to never use the "*" selector
+You probably don't want to display the hashed password of an user for example, that's why I advise to never use the "*" selector

-An example of the expected shema :
+An example of an expected output :

 ```json
 {